IBM/nicedoc.io/README.md

 ### ▶️ Iteration 1

-The goal of the first iteration is setup a public website for read any documentation file hosted on GitHub.
+The goal of the first iteration is to set up a public website for reading any documentation file hosted on GitHub.

 #### ✅ Get a Branding